datosh/datosh.github.io/content/post/k8s_home_lab_2025_00/index.md

 hypervisor agnostic API that allows you to manage virtual machines on different hypervisors like KVM or QEMU.

-Its lingo might not be familiar to everyone, so let's quickly go over the most important concepts:
+Its terminology might not be familiar to everyone, so let's quickly go over the most important concepts:

 + **Domain**: A domain is a virtual machine.
 + **Volume**: A volume is used to store a virtual machine image.
-+ **Storage Pool**: A storage pool is a container of mutliple volumes, every volume has to be part of a storage pool.
++ **Storage Pool**: A storage pool is a container of multiple volumes, every volume has to be part of a storage pool.

 ## Setting up libvirt